alma359/TikTokBatchDownloader/README.md

 Install Chrome browser!

 4.
-Download newest version of Chromedriver from here https://sites.google.com/chromium.org/driver/downloads and put it into the same directory as the script ```tiktok.py```
+Download Chromedriver for your chrome browser version from here https://sites.google.com/chromium.org/driver/downloads and put it into the same directory as the script ```tiktok.py```

 ---
 Usage: